Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Exact reduction to the one-dimensional model

-In this section we carry out the exact reduction of the truncated bilinear form on $\Omega_x\times\Omega_y$ to a one-dimensional truncated form on $\mathbb{R}\times\mathbb{R}$.
-The basic formulation of this reduction is stated at the level of pushforward measures and disintegration fixed in Section~\ref{sec:measurable-core}; under additional hypotheses of absolute continuity, we later recover its realization in terms of densities.
+This section proves the first main result of the manuscript: the exact pushforward reduction of the truncated bilinear form on $\Omega_x\times\Omega_y$ to a one-dimensional truncated form on $\mathbb{R}\times\mathbb{R}$.
+The basic formulation belongs to the robust level of pushforward measures and disintegration fixed in Section~\ref{sec:measurable-core}; under additional absolute-continuity hypotheses, one recovers its realization in the Lebesgue layer.

+The point of this section is structural: the synchronized geometric form is not compared with a one-dimensional model, but identified exactly with it, first at the level of pushforward measures and then, when appropriate, in terms of densities.
+This is the first station in the line of argument that culminates in the sparse recomposition of Section~\ref{sec:main-results}.

-We will use the generic notation $\theta$ to denote either one of the two phases, $\phi$ or $\psi$, and we write $\Omega_\theta$ for the corresponding domain.
-Thus, the quantities associated with a phase ---pushforward measure, density, fibers, and fiber operators--- are always understood under this convention.
+We shall use the generic notation $\theta$ to denote either of the two phases, $\phi$ or $\psi$, and write $\Omega_\theta$ for the corresponding domain.
+Thus, the quantities associated with a phase --- pushforward measure, density, fibers, and fiber operators --- are always understood with this convention.